Echo Publishing Co., Ltd.: History

-Cultural Influences
+Cultural influences

 In December 2024, the Taoyuan Children's Art Museum hosted its annual year-end exhibition titled New Echo Little Encyclopedia (新說小百科).
 The exhibition invited eight artists to reinterpret the textual and conceptual framework of Echo Little Encyclopedia (《漢聲小百科》) through artistic practice, transforming the museum space into an immersive, encyclopedic environment that could be explored, inhabited, and navigated.

 According to the art website Art Emperor, since its first publication in 1984, Echo Little Encyclopedia has compiled extensive knowledge through field research and in-depth interviews with experts and scholars, reaching cumulative sales of approximately 260,000 copies.
 The series became highly popular in Taiwan during the 1980s and 1990s and is considered an essential part of childhood reading for many families, representing a shared cultural memory of a generation.

-Upon the passing of Wu Mei-yun, co-founder of Echo Publishing Co., Ltd., former Minister of the Interior Lee Hong-yuan wrote a tribute recalling the profound influence of Wu’s work:
+Upon the death of Wu Mei-yun, co-founder of Echo Publishing Co., Ltd., former Minister of the Interior Lee Hong-yuan wrote a tribute recalling the profound influence of Wu’s work:

 “When I was in college, Echo Magazine was already widely known.
 They had published a series of books on Chinese culture which stood out in Taiwan’s relatively barren publishing landscape at the time.
 These works became bestsellers and were popular among university students,” “I would read one story to my children every day — the children loved listening, and I also benefited greatly.
 In fact, many of the historical anecdotes I know were revisited during that period abroad.
 Lee wrote.

 In a 2017 thesis titled "The Debate on the Inheritance of Chinese Culture: A Case Study of Echo Magazine," the author noted that while Echo consistently emphasized “Chinese culture,” “Huaxia civilization,” and “the Chinese people,” reflecting strong cultural nationalism and confidence, it also engaged deeply with Taiwanese local traditions.
-Wu Mei-yun, Huang Yong-song, and Yao Meng-jia’s three-year participation in the Dajia Mazu Pilgrimage before publishing a feature established Echo’s signature fieldwork approach.
+Wu Mei-yun, Huang Yong-song, and Yao Meng-chia’s three-year participation in the Dajia Mazu Pilgrimage before publishing a feature established Echo’s signature fieldwork approach.
 Similarly, the 1983 issue “Discovering the Traditional Oil Press” exemplified its meticulous documentation of traditional crafts.